 In a physical realm, an allotted space can only house one thing at a time.
 When our soul, however, is what occupies the space we fill, there’s infinite room for others.
 Because, when we identify with our soul, bringing Gd into the equation, the spiritual space we take up welcomes everything and everyone; such is the workings of the spiritual space system.
 If Gd is involved, then like Him, we can incorporate and blend with everyone, regardless of difference in opinion, nationality or appearance.

 Let us vow to try to generate energy fostered by the fusion of people, community, and most essentially souls, by imitating nuclear fusion and by imitating Gd.

+Now the big question is this: How can we apply this idea of psycho-spiritual fusion of the sun to create efficient scientific fusion?
+In the spiritual model the “G-d particle is the force that allows us to counter the tremendous repulsion exerted by the particles.
+The “God particle” is accessed through bittul.
+What is the equivalent parallel of bittul and the G-d particle in the physical sun?

+When we answer that question we will have the solution to the age-old dilemma of tapping into the enormous energy of the sun, providing the human race with self-sustaining power without any side effects.